sunix/blog.sunix.org/_posts/2016-06-24-EclipseConFrance.md

 #### Future:
  - Support of compose
- - Debug support for any language (c/c++)
+ - Debug support for any language (C/C++)

 ### [Java 9 support in Eclipse](https://www.eclipsecon.org/france2016/session/java-9-support-eclipse )
 By Sasikanth Bharadwaj [IBM]

 It was mainly an overview of the Jigsaw support in Eclipse.
 For the time being, to get the support in Eclipse (even neon) we need to install a patch from the market place.

 Sasikanth explained how Jigsaw module-info.java worked and how to create and configure jigsaw modules in Eclipse.
-At the moment, the content assist is very basic: only syntax completion on module-info.java is supported, no completion on packages to be exported.
-Though these stuff are very promising.
+At the moment the content assist is very basic: only syntax completion in module-info.java is supported, no completion on packages to be exported.
+Though this stuff is very promising.

 ### [JSDT 2.0](https://www.eclipsecon.org/france2016/session/jsdt-20)
 By Ilya Buziuk [Red Hat]

 JSDT is not dead!!!
 It is actually getting renewed and is trying to fill the gap with other competitors.
-After all we are more and more full stack developers.
+After all there are more and more of us full-stack developers.
 During this session, we had a live demo of the following features:

 - Run / debug of nodejs code
 - Json editor (by Angelo Zerr)